 Usually, the first tip-off that a patient may have sleep apnea is loud snoring noticed by a significant other.
 If you live alone, you may not realize that you snore, though, making it a little more difficult to diagnose.
 In this case, you should take note of any symptoms you have in the daytime.
 If you are always tired despite going to bed at a reasonable hour, or if you notice increased irritability or lack of focus, see a doctor.

 Diagnosis may be made on the basis of symptoms alone, or a doctor may want you to undergo a sleep study to determine the extent and severity of your OSA.
-Dr. Clancy will work with you and your sleep doctor for a diagnosis and treatment plan.

 Sleep Apnea Treatment